CO-DIRECTOR, EXECUTIVE PRODUCER & EDITOR

 Co-Director, Executive Producer & CAST MEMBER

 Kate McKenzie is an artist, author, educator, professional speaker, and filmmaker.
 She is the founder and director of Worldviews Project where she has worked with clients including TEDxYYC, The Calgary YMCA, imagiNation 150, The Natural Step Canada and Calgary Centre for Global Community.
-She is the also the director and producer for documentary series “The Optimist's Guide to Canada” to be released in 2017.
-She is currently a grad student within the Masters in Digital Media program at Ryerson University.
+She is the also the director and producer for documentary web-series “The Optimist's Guide to Canada.”
+Kate recently completed her Masters in Digital Media at Ryerson University and is currently the Studio Manager for the Transmedia Zone, a storytelling and media incubator at Ryerson University.

 EXECUTIVE PRODUCER & CAST MEMBER